cmitchellMSS/usda-dva/documentation/hcd-agile.md

 **Why**: To quickly identify common design problems that make websites hard to use without conducting more involved user research.

-**How**: Conducted 2 evaluations, 1) with the current SNAP Map to determine gaps in usability to inform the new prototype and 2) on the UI designs to inform the interactive prototype
+**How**: Conducted 2 evaluations, 1) with the current SNAP-MAP to determine gaps in usability to inform the new prototype and 2) on the UI designs to inform the interactive prototype

 [Heuristic Evaluation Artifacts](https://https://github.com/metrostarsystem/usda-dva/blob/master/documentation/heuristic.md)